-b. each application for a permit submitted for a new UIC injection well will be reviewed for administrative completeness by the commissioner and the applicant will be notified of the commissioner's decision in writing within 30 days of its receipt.
+b. each application for a permit submitted for a new UIC injection well will be reviewed for completeness by the commissioner and the applicant will be notified of the commissioner's decision within 30 days of its receipt.
+Each application for a permit submitted for an existing injection well will be reviewed for completeness and the applicant will be notified of the commissioner's decision within 60 days of receipt.
+Upon completing the review, the commissioner shall notify the applicant in writing whether the application is complete.